Tammy McOmber

 psy@dopl.idaho.gov

-If you’re planning to pursue professional licensure in a different state, it is strongly recommended you contact the state’s licensing board for further information on state licensure requirements.
-This includes curriculum and supervised professional experience.
-For more information on how to contact the state licensing board for your state, please see below.
+If you plan to pursue professional licensure in another state, it is strongly recommended that you contact that state’s licensing board for information on current requirements.
+This includes educational expectations, additional supervised professional experience (postdoctoral hours) and examination requirements.
+For information on how to contact your state’s licensing board, please visit the Association of State and Provincial Psychology Boards (ASPPB) website.

 Professional License Disclosures